The American Community Survey in our Data Tools

 Wildfire Risk to Communities displays ACS data for every U.S. community, tribal area, county, and state on the Vulnerable Populations tab.
 This tool also includes interactive maps and charts about wildfire risk and resources to help communities reduce wildfire risk.

-Note: ACS data will be updated in Wildfire Risk to Communities in March 2024 to coincide with wildfire risk data updates.
+Note: ACS data will be updated in Wildfire Risk to Communities on a one-month delay.